BartJagodzinski/voteChain/tests/buffer/README.md

-Test of dividing block with 10.000 votes into smaller chunks to send via TCP
+Test of dividing block with 10.000 votes into smaller chunks to send via TCP, for now it only saves chunks into other file.

 g++ main.cpp -o main -lboost_system -lboost_thread -pthread -std=c++17